jianzhnie/CyberAttackSimulator/docs/source/experiments.rst

 Rendering
 **********
-Most of the environments in YAWNING TITAN support rendering and have a render method.
+Most of the environments in CyberAttackSim support rendering and have a render method.
 This method will create a matplotlib graph showing the current state of the environment.
 Here are some images showing how the rendering looks: